Partially Observable Szilard Engines: Suboptimal four- and five-state memories

 \section{Suboptimal four- and five-state memories}

-To show that the deterministic four- and five-state memories discussed in the main text, Sec. \ref{45s} are optimal, we discuss the suboptimal cases here.
+To show that the deterministic four- and five-state memories discussed in the main text, section \ref{45s} are optimal, we discuss the suboptimal cases here.

-The simplest four-state memory one can think of maps the certain regions to two distinct states and splits the uncertain region into two more states:
+The simplest four-state memory one can think of maps the certain regions to two distinct states and splits the uncertain region into two more states (table \ref{table:4s}).

-This coarse-graining has two certain states, $q_4^{d=c}(m=\pm 2) = 0$, and two states with the same fixed error probability, $q_4^{d=c}(m=\pm 1) = 1/4$.
+This coarse graining has two certain states, $q_4^{d=c}(m=\pm 2) = 0$, and two states with the same fixed error probability, $q_4^{d=c}(m=\pm 1) = 1/4$.
 As in the main text, the error is found by dividing the area of the triangle on the other side of the divider, which is $c/8$ by the total area of the $\pm1$ state, which is $c/2$.

 For this memory the relevant information is given by